enriquegrodrigo/spark-crowd/sphinx/_build/html/_sources/usage/examples.rst.txt

 Apart form the features matrix and the priors, the meaning of the parameters is the same as in the previous examples.
-The priors are matrices of A by 2.
+The priors are matrices of dimension A by 2, where A is the number of annotators.
 In each row we have the hyperparameters of a Beta distribution for each annotator.
-The ``a_prior`` gives prior information about the ability of annotators to classify correctly a positive example.
+The ``a_prior`` gives prior information about the ability of annotators to correctly classify a positive example.
 The ``b_prior`` does the same thing but for the negative examples.
-More information about this method as well as the methods for discrete and continuous target variables can be found in the API docs.
+More information about this method as well as the methods for discrete and continuous target variables can be found in the `API Docs <https://enriquegrodrigo.github.io/spark-crowd/_static/api/#package/>`_.

 CATD